Reimbursements

 1. Download the Sponsorship Request Form, and fill out this form to request funding information relating to your reimbursement.
 Complete the payee portion of the form and send the form to the sponsoring faculty to complete the faculty portion of the form (especially Chart-string/funding info. and signature).
 An incomplete form will only delay your reimbursement request.

 2. Complete a Travel Reimbursement Form for travel expenses or an Entertainment Reimbursement Form if you hosted an event involving food orders.
-(See Forms Tab)
+(See Forms Tab under Resources)

 3. Submit: 1) A complete Sponsorship Request Form 2) A Travel/Entertainment Reimbursement Request Form 3) Itemized receipts (showing payment method) to Email: Stat-reimb@berkeley.edu